sulu/docs/detail-specification/500-assets/DET-506-ImageFormats.md

 # Image Formats Concept

-The image formats for each is configured in an own config.
+The image formats for each theme is configured in an own config.
 The themes are in src/Client/WebsiteBundle/Resources/themes.
 Every theme has his own config under theme_name/config called image_formats.xml.